 How does a hydraulic cylinder work?

 As we have written in our first blog, a hydraulic cylinder is a mechanical actuator which creates linear movement and works as a machine’s muscle.
 But how does a hydraulic cylinder actually work?
-To start from scratch, a hydraulic cylinder forms its force from a pressurized fluid.
-Most commonly used fluid is mineral oil.
+To start from scratch, a hydraulic cylinder forms its force from pressurized fluid.
+The most commonly used fluid is mineral oil.

 The power density in the hydraulic cylinder is big; a great force can be created even with a small cylinder.